ARPA Funding and Guidance

 - Establish a data-driven decision-making process to assess community needs and focus on reaching the most vulnerable communities.

-- Evaluate and grant funding of projects which meet ARPA eligibility and requirements, has no other funding sources, facilities equity, has established key performance indicators, and falls within one of the county’s eight priority areas that have been identified:
+- Evaluate and grant funding of projects which meet ARPA eligibility and requirements, has no other funding sources, facilitates equity, has established key performance indicators, and falls within one of the county’s eight priority areas that have been identified:

 - Behavioral Health